Skip to main content

 }, [])

-Additionally, we can create own module to handle REST API functions.
+Additionally, we can create our own module to handle REST API functions.
 This approach is beneficial when the same request needs to be made in multiple components, as it avoids code duplication.
-It also simplifies REST API testing which is commonly made by mocking.
+It also simplifies REST API testing which is commonly done by mocking.

-To improve reusability and maintainability, define the types in a separate module and export them for use in other parts of the application. you can also create a dedicated module (e.g., userApi.ts) to handle REST API interactions.
+To improve reusability and maintainability, define the types in a separate module and export them for use in other parts of the application.
+You can also create a dedicated module (e.g., recipeApi.ts) to handle REST API interactions.
 In this approach, API logic is easier to manage and test.

-For example, you can define and export the User and ApiResponse types in a types.ts file:
+For example, you can define and export the Recipe and RecipeResponse types in a types.ts file:

 types.ts